limistah/limistah.dev/content/posts/node-taint-toleration-affinity.md

 kubectl create deployment --image=nginx --replicas=3
 ```

 Kubernetes would schedule the `Pods` on a random node.
-Which is fine for general use case.
+Which is fine for general use cases.

 Imagine if we are to deploy an LLM on NODE C, there should be a way to instruct Kubernetes to do just that.
 Also, there should be a way to tell Kubernetes to not deploy anything to NODE C unless it was specified.